jmontellano2603-ui/ME405---Term-Project-Website/mainpage.md

 # Software Architecture

-All control runs inside a cooperative round-robin scheduler from the cotask library (courtesy of Dr. JR Ridgley) Six tasks share states, tuning variables, and more through Share and Queue objects:
+All control runs inside a cooperative round-robin scheduler from the cotask library (courtesy of Dr. JR Ridgley) Detailed explanations about each files purpose can be found in the [SRC Descriptions](SRC%20Descriptions.md) Six tasks share states, tuning variables, and more through Share and Queue objects:

 - task_motor (x2: Left and Right): PI velocity control, 31ms period